lbernail/demotiad/README.md

 ## Build the infrastructure in aws
 ### Configure your remote states
 This repository uses [terragrunt](https://github.com/gruntwork-io/terragrunt) to configure terraform remote states (which wil be stored in S3).
-To use terragrunt, download it [here](https://github.com/gruntwork-io/terragrunt/releases) and update the .terragrunt files to use your own bucket (replace mybucket in the command)
+To use terragrunt, download it [here](https://github.com/gruntwork-io/terragrunt/releases) and update the .terragrunt files to use your own bucket (replace mybucket in the command):
 ```
 find terraform -name .terragrunt -exec sed -i 's/bucket =.*/bucket = "mybucket"/' {} \;
 ```
-Without terragrunt you will to configure the remote state for each terraform stack.
-For instance for the vpc
+Without terragrunt you will need to configure the remote states for each terraform stack.
+For instance for the vpc:
 ```
 terraform remote config -backend=s3 -backend-config="bucket=mybucket" -backend-config="key=demotiad/vpc
 ```
-In addition, to allow for cross-stack references we need to update the bucket used to store states in tfvar files (replace mybucket in the command)
+In addition, to allow for cross-stack references we need to update the bucket used to store states in tfvar files (replace mybucket in the command):
 ```
 find terraform -name 'terraform.tfvars' -exec sed 's/state_bucket =.*/state_bucket = "mybucket"/' {} \;
 ```